Sadly, positive affirmations won’t always work for you.

 - Seek the advice of a therapist or life coach to guide you.

-- Make changes in your routine or environment.
+- Change your routine or environment.

 5. Check in with yourself.

-Ask yourself periodically if there are any remnants of fears hanging around that are preventing you from reaching your goal.
+Ask yourself periodically if any remnants of fears are hanging around that are preventing you from reaching your goal.

 As an adult, you can handle an unkind comment better than you could have as a child.

 6. Enjoy pride.

 Maybe they were raised to believe that feeling pride is sinful, selfish, or grandiose.

-Whatever the case, make sure that you’re not ambivalent about feeling proud of yourself as you progress, or when you’ve reached your goal.
+Whatever the case, make sure you’re not ambivalent about feeling proud of yourself as you progress or when you’ve reached your goal.

 If positive affirmations work for you, well, by all means, continue using them.